lamkaliew/NileX-programmings/README.md

 # NileX Programming

 Welcome to NileX Programming!
 This portfolio website showcases my talent and experience in web development, connects with clients, and helps me land jobs.
 I specialize in HTML, CSS, JavaScript, PHP, MySQL, Bootstrap, and Laravel.
 The site features various projects, including a school management system where students can log in to see their marks and assignments, and teachers can manage their tasks.
 Feel free to reach out through my website or connect with me on GitHub.
-Thank you for visiting NileXProgramming!
+Thank you for visiting NileX Programming!

 ## About Me
 I am a web developer skilled in HTML, CSS, javascript, PHP, MySQL, Bootstrap, laravel .
 I have worked on various projects that demonstrate my ability to create beautiful and functional websites.